 The Rhodes iiD Doctoral Fellowship in the Computational Humanities is an opportunity for humanities doctoral students at Duke University to receive training in the methodology and theory of computational and digital studies.
 The fellowship program will introduce students to both research and pedagogical practices using computational methods.
 Fellows will also gain an understanding of the quickly-developing critical questions and methodologies that drive scholarship in the digital humanities.

 Structure of fellowship program:

-- For 2021, applications are due on May 1st (see the application information page for details)
+- For Fall 2022, applications are due on June 1st, at 5:00 pm (see the application information page for details)

 - The first year will focus on designing a project and, if the option is selected, carrying out the project within a course (see projects page for details).

 - Students in their second year of the fellowship will focus on completing their project, working towards the website, panel, and, if possible, conference presentation and/or publication.